GeographicaGS/Equidna/README.md

 ## About

 Equidna is a Tile builder based on Mapnik.
-Tiles engine based on Mapnik.
 An easy way of create MBTiles using mapnik as render.

+It's a multi-thread application.
+By default, it uses all the cores available but it could be configured.

 ## How to use